|

 Tickets to the Wimbledon Championships are extremely difficult to get hold of as demand far exceeds supply

-Find all possible methods of obtaining tickets below:
+every year.
+Below you will find all possible methods of obtaining tickets.

 Queue on the Day

-The queue starts within Wimbledon Park (off Wimbledon Park Road) and zig-zags up and down the park - see
+The queue starts within Wimbledon Park (off Wimbledon Park Road) and zig-zags up and down the park.
+See on map:

 There are very limited numbers of Show Court tickets available (Centre Court, No.1, and No.2) so you need to queue very early